telerik/winforms-docs/knowledge-base/tips-and-tricks-to-optimize-performance-in-chartview.md

 * **Disable Axis Labels' Caching**: The [EnableElementCache]({%slug winforms/chartview-/axes%}) property of the axis determines whether the axis labels will be cached or not.
 By default, it is set to true.
 In scenarios requiring frequent updates in the chart`s data points it is recommended to set the property to **false**.

+* **Increase the MajorTickInterval**: When using [CategoricalAxis]({%slug winforms/chartview-/axes/categorical%}), reduce the number of labels displayed on the axis.
+This can be achieved by applying a bigger value to the MajorTickInterval property.

 # See Also

 * [FastLineSeries]({%slug winforms/chartview-/series-types/fastline-%})